EtherealEngine/Blockchain-in-a-Box/README.md

 4. Organizations who wish to build blockchains with other organizations and need a standard and conventional way to do so.

+Full GUI managment of a Custodial SideChain

+What are sidechains?
+They are either:

+1. Custodial - assets are moved to a parallel chain with its own consensus mechanism & security.

+2. Non-custodial - assets are held & state is secured by smart contracts on Ethereum (= can survive an attack of the sidechain).

 ## Any Resources to Help Me Learn What's Going On?
 How to Code a Crypto Collectible: ERC-721 ASSET Tutorial (Ethereum) https://www.youtube.com/watch?v=YPbgjPPC1d0